eth-protocol-fellows/cohort-three/program-guide/program-details.md

 - Project wrap up and looking forward to further contributing to the Ethereum ecosystem
 - Project showcase to group and mentors

-During this entire process, participants will have access to mentors and the core developer community for things like answering questions and getting feedback on ideas.
+During the entire process, participants will have access to [mentors](/program-guide/mentors.md) and the core developer community for things like answering questions and getting feedback on ideas.
 Participants should not expect the core developers to actively guide them.

 A common weekly "stand up" meeting will be held for all teams during which they will go over
 1. What they've been working on